Skip to Main Content

 Another important characteristic of LEDs worth noting is their performance over their lifetime, specifically related to heat build-up and dissipation.
 Red and Near IR LEDs have very well characterized intensity degradation profiles over their lifetimes, primarily because they have been in service for the longest time.
 Following development and introduction of red and NIR, we have witnessed progressive development from longer to shorter wavelengths, from yellow to green, blue, and of course white LEDs.
 UV LEDs, from longer to shorter wavelengths, have also matured in terms of lifetimes, now measured in 10’s of thousands of hours, from literally hundreds.

-Initially, LED lifetimes were specified in half-life, t1/2 which is best elaborated as after each successive half-life time, there is 1⁄2 half of the original intensity left.
-For example, a white LED might be specified as t1/2 = 50,000 h, so that at 50,000 hours of use, its new intensity if 50% that of when it was first powered, and then after another 50,000 hrs on-time it’s intensity would be half of the previous.
-For commercial purposes, this definition, while scientifically accurate, was not entirely clear to technicians and end users alike, so the LED industry has largely switched to the more practical spec, Lumen Maintenance Life (L).
-The same white LED may be spec’d at an L70 lumen maintenance Life of 50,000 h, which means after said time, the light is ~ 70% as bright as when new (see Fig. B4).
+Initially, LED lifetimes were specified in half-life, t1/2, which is best described as a reduction in intensity by 50% after an initial period of 1/2 of the original rated half-life, with each successive halving of the remaining lifetime resulting in another reduction in intensity of 50%.
+For example, a white LED might be specified as t1/2 = 50,000 h, so that at 50,000 hours of use, its new intensity is 50% lower than when it was first powered, and then with another 50,000 hours on-time, it’s intensity would be half of the previous.
+For commercial purposes, this definition, while scientifically accurate, was not entirely clear to technicians and end users alike, so the LED industry has largely switched to the more practical rating, Lumen Maintenance Life (L).
+The same white LED may be rated with an L70 Lumen Maintenance Life of 50,000 h, which means after said time, the light is ~ 70% as bright as when new (see Fig. B4).

 Luminous flux vs. time (log scale) of an LED – extrapolated after 10,000 hrs.
 Courtesy of Cree.

-Excessive heat, particularly at the LED / pad junction, is the primary destroyer of LEDs.
+Excessive heat, particularly at the level of LED die itself, is the primary destroyer of LEDs.
 It affects both the lifetime and performance.
-Fig. B5 from Cree illustrates a typical output intensity vs. junction temperature for several wavelengths of one of their visible range HB LED families.
-We also know that junction temperature is largely a function of the LED chemistry, current supplied, and ambient temperature additive effects.
-Please refer to the earlier strobing section to review LED radiant power performance as a function of current (see Figs. 61-65).
+Fig. B5 from Cree illustrates typical output intensity vs. junction temperature curves for several wavelengths of one of their visible range High Brightness (HB) LED families.
+We also know that junction temperature is largely a function of the LED chemistry, current supplied, thermal management and ambient temperature additive effects.
+Please refer to the earlier “Strobing LEDs” section to review LED radiant power performance as a function of current.

 4: White LED Light Color Temperature

-Light color temperature, now successfully applied to LED lighting as well, was initially defined by the Commission International on Illumination (CIE) in 1931 and best illustrated by the Tristimulus ternary Chromaticity diagram as represented by red, green and blue values\ with known coordinates in X&Y (Fig. B6).
-The response is patterned after the 3 color receptors in the human eye.
-Some combination of these 3 colors – and their respective intensities, intersecting will produce white light, and this is the basis for color temperature, expressed in Kelvins (K).
+The color temperature measurement of white light, now successfully applied to LED illumination, was initially defined by the Commission International on Illumination (CIE) in 1931 and best illustrated by the Tristimulus ternary Chromaticity diagram as represented by red, green and blue values with known coordinates in X&Y (Fig. B6).
+The response is based on the three color receptors in the human eye.
+Some combination of these three colors – and their respective intensities will produce white light, and this is the basis for color temperature, expressed in Kelvins (K).
 That expression is modeled after an ideal black body radiator that produces all light frequencies.
-High color temperature white is toward the blue end of the diagram, whereas low color temp is represented toward the red end – along the curve.
+High color temperature white is found toward the blue end of the Planckian locus curve, whereas a low color temperature white is located toward the red end.

 a – CIE 1931 Tristimulus Chromaticity R,G,B diagram of color illumination, b – Combined effect of additive R,G,B colors reproducing white.
 Courtesy of Wikimedia Commons.

-However, strictly speaking, LED and fluorescent lights do not emit light based on their thermal heating properties, and therefore the concept of a Correlated Color Temperature (CCT) was defined and proffered.
-It expresses a color temperature that is based on human perception that best matches the illuminator light output.
-Thus, if a broadband light source (i.e. – white light) emits close to the black body Planckian locus it can be modelled and expressed by the CCT, hence the correct expression of LED white light.
+However, LED and fluorescent lights do not emit light based on the thermal properties of a filament, and therefore the concept of Correlated Color Temperature (CCT) was defined and proffered.
+Based on human color perception, it quantifies the color expression accuracy of the light output.
+Thus, if a broadband light source (i.e. – white light) emits close to the black body Planckian locus, it can be modelled and expressed with its CCT.
 An excellent summary of light and color is located here:

 https://www5.konicaminolta.eu/fileadmin/content/eu/Measuring_Instruments/4_Learning_Centre/L_D/The_language_of_Light/language_of_light.pdf

-As seen in Fig. 14 (in the body above), we know that white LEDs are actually blue LEDs that output a broad-band spectrum, that to the human visual perception, appears white.
-This is accomplished via a secondary emission inside the LED lens, which is coated with a white phosphor.
-Early attempts at creating white LED light showed considerable blue content in the spectrum, effectively creating the purplish, cold color temperature most often associated with surgical rooms.
-As phosphor chemistry improved, we now have multiple color temperature white LEDs, each with a specific profile and relative height of the blue peak and red-orange bulge (Fig. B7).
+As seen in Fig. 14 (in the body above), we know that white LEDs are a comprised of a combination of a blue LED and a down-conversion phosphor coating.
+The resulting emission appears white to the human eye.
+Early attempts at creating white LED light showed considerable blue content in the spectrum, effectively creating the cold color temperature most often associated with surgical operating environments.
+As phosphor chemistry improved, multiple color temperature white LEDs were developed, each with a specific profile of blue and orange-red emission peaks (Fig. B7).

 image182

-Spectral profiles of white LED light of varying color temperatures.
+Spectral profiles of white LEDs of varying color temperatures.
 Courtesy of Cree.

-Additionally, we can take a closer look at the white intersection area along the Planckian locus (see black line in Fig. B6) illustrating the color temperature bins an LED manufacturer specifies for one of their white LED models (Fig. B8).
-LEDs are sorted after the manufacturing process into “bins” that are labelled and based on a range of power and color temperatures.
+Additionally, we can take a closer look at the regions along the Planckian locus (see black line in Fig. B6) illustrating the color temperature “bins” an LED manufacturer specifies for one of their white LEDs (Fig. B8).
+LEDs are sorted after the manufacturing process into bins that are based on a range of properties including, forward voltage, light output power and color temperature.

-(denoted by isotemperature lines).
-Dashed line represents the Planckian locus derived from a black body perfect frequency generator.
+Detail of LED white color temp bins from 8000 K to 5000 K (denoted by isotemperature lines).
+Dashed line represents the Planckian locus derived from a black body emitter.
 Courtesy of Cree.

-There are 2 important light specifications that assist in proper color reproduction:
+In review, there are two important light specifications that assist in proper color reproduction:

 Color Rendering Index (CRI)